-Today, 1,100 full- and part-time faculty members teach at Princeton, forming a single faculty that teaches both undergraduate and graduate students.
+Today, more than 1,100 full- and part-time faculty members teach at Princeton, forming a single faculty that teaches both undergraduate and graduate students.

 Originally an institution devoted to the education of young men, Princeton became coeducational in 1969.
-Today, approximately 5,200 undergraduates and more than 2,600 graduate students are enrolled.
-Virtually all undergraduates and about two-thirds of graduate students live on campus.
+Today, approximately 5,200 undergraduates and 2,600 graduate students are enrolled.

 Princeton is one of the smallest of the nation’s leading research universities.
 Its size permits close interaction among students and faculty members in settings ranging from introductory courses to senior theses.
 An interdisciplinary approach is key to the curriculum at Princeton.

 The quality of Princeton’s faculty is mirrored by its students, who bring with them the promise of outstanding accomplishment both in and out of the classroom.
-Here your daughter or son will have an opportunity to learn from fellow students as well as the faculty in a setting that encourages personal growth, leadership development and long-lasting feelings of community.
+Here your student will have an opportunity to learn from fellow students as well as the faculty in a setting that encourages personal growth, leadership development and long-lasting feelings of community.